 Ever since I was a little girl and my Dad told me colorful tales at bedtime, I’ve always loved stories.
 As I got older, I found people’s real-life stories fascinating, and I was drawn to writing.
 I started writing in high school, studied it in college, and landed some exciting jobs in public relations and print and broadcast journalism after graduation.
 Lifestyle and human interest stories — like the ones you’ll find here — were always my favorites.
 And interviewing people was the greatest part of my job.
 I got to find out what makes people tick and then play storyteller as I shared their intriguing tales.

 When the eternal student in me yearned to go back to school, my favorite college professor encouraged me to go into Social Work.
-My background in journalism and publicity furthered my inherent interest in people and the human story, which is what social work is all about.
+My background in journalism furthered my inherent interest in people and the human story, which is what social work is all about.
 I received my Master’s of Science in Social Work (MSW) from Columbia University and focused my training on clinical mental health practice.
-For fifteen years, I worked as a psychotherapist, specializing in child, adolescent and family therapy.
+For fifteen years, I worked as a psychotherapist, specializing in child, adolescent, and family therapy.
 It was intense and challenging but an incredible experience, and now I enjoy writing about parenting from both a personal and professional perspective.

 Of all the hats I wear, nothing can compare to being a Mommy!
-After I had my son Jack, I realized it was time to reinvent my career.
-I wanted to stay at home with him to witness all his special “firsts,” so I returned to my roots as a writer.
-I started to freelance as both a writer and a publicist, began work on my children’s book, and conceived and birthed this blog!
+After I had my son Jack, I realized it was time to reinvent my career, so I returned to my roots as a writer.
+I started freelancing as a writer and editor, began work on my children’s book, and conceived and birthed this blog!

 Thanks for visiting and please follow along!